How To Feed A Loon

 • Next, make a sauce by whisking together the oyster sauce, black bean sauce, 1 tablespoon of water, and the remaining 1 tablespoon of rice wine in a small bowl.
 Set aside.

-2 tbsp oyster sauce, 1 tbsp black bean garlic sauce
+2 tablespoon oyster sauce, 1 tablespoon black bean garlic sauce

-• Heat 1 tbsp of the oil in a large wok (or skillet) over high heat.
+• Heat 1 tablespoon of the oil in a large wok (or skillet) over high heat.

 • Add the steak and the marinade.
 Cook until starting to brown, about 2 - 3 minutes.
 Add the garlic and ginger, and stir-fry until the steak is just no longer pink, about another 1 -2 minutes more.
 Transfer the mixture to a platter.